Gangor: Plot

-Upin, a veteran photo-journalist comes to Purulia in West Bengal to report on the violence against the poor tribal women in the impoverished region.
+Upin, a veteran photojournalist comes to Purulia in West Bengal to report on the violence against the poor tribal women in the impoverished region.
 There he comes across Gangor breast-feeding her child.
 He photographs her using one of the pictures for his news report.
 The picture triggers a backlash as she is shunned by the villagers.
 The policemen take her forcibly to the police station and gang rape her.
 In the meantime, Upin realizes his folly and haunted by the hushed-up violence travels back to Purulia to look for her.
-Gangor is no longer there and no one has her whereabouts.
-Determined to find her out Upin presses on his search and one night meets her, who has now become a prostitute.
-Gangor asks him to photograph her again taking off her blouse to reveals how her body was mutilated by the policemen during gang-rape.
-Upin runs away from her falling on the railway track and comes under the wheels of train.
+Gangor is no longer there and no one knows her whereabouts.
+Determined to find her Upin presses on his search and one night meets her, now a prostitute.
+Gangor asks him to photograph her again taking off her blouse to reveal how her body was mutilated by the policemen during the gang-rape.
+Upin runs away from her falling on the railway track and coming under the wheels of the train.
 As the incident comes to the attention media, Gangor’s case reaches court.
-On the day of the hearing of her case, a group of tribal women led by activist Medha take off their blouses on the court premises to mark their protest against the police brutality.
+On the day of the hearing of her case, a group of tribal women led by activist Medha take off their blouses on the court premises to mark their protest against police brutality.